Whey vs Casein Price Per Gram of Protein: Which Is Cheaper?

 Right After Training

-Your muscles are ready to absorb nutrients fast.
-Whey hits your bloodstream in 30-60 minutes, delivering amino acids when they're needed most.
-This is the classic post-workout window, and whey is the clear winner here.
+Your muscles absorb nutrients quickly after training.
+Whey enters your bloodstream in 30-60 minutes, delivering amino acids when they're needed most.
+This is why whey works well post-workout.

 First Thing in the Morning

 You haven't eaten for 8+ hours.
-Whey breaks that fast quickly, getting protein to your muscles without waiting around.
-It's also easier to drink first thing—casein can be thick and unappealing when you're just waking up.
+Whey breaks that fast quickly and gets protein to your muscles.
+It's also easier to drink first thing—casein can be thick when you're just waking up.

 Budget Matters